cf73/agpur/content/collections/pages/about.md

         text: '25th Anniversary'
       -
         type: text
-        text: ' status, adding direct pure Ag wiring to close-sitting monoblock amps…and making new jumpers; all this from solid Ag conductors in roomy Teflon air tubes.'
+        text: ' status, adding direct pure Ag wiring to close-sitting GaN-FET monoblock amps…and making new jumpers; all this from solid Ag conductors in roomy Teflon air tubes.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "He was cajoled to delve further into perfectionist Ag wiring and cabling, establishing ArgentPur almost one year ago (along with starting a relationship with a fretless 4-stringed mistress named a violoncello in some parlance).\_ But back to the Parsifals…"
+        text: "He was cajoled to delve further into perfectionist Ag wiring and cabling, establishing ArgentPur in 2022 (along with starting a relationship with a fretless 4-stringed mistress named a violoncello in some parlance).\_ But back to the Parsifals…"
   -
     type: paragraph
     content: